 Teaching Sustainability Initiative

-The Teaching Sustainability Initiative is a one-day program that provides faculty from all subject areas an overview on how to amend and/or create curricula to include sustainability concepts.
+The Teaching Sustainability Initiative is a program that provides faculty from all subject areas an overview on how to amend and/or create curricula to include sustainability concepts.
 The workshop explores how we can meaningfully integrate sustainability—broadly defined—into UIC classrooms and provides access to a network of experienced instructors who provide assistance and feedback to formulate a dynamic syllabus and curriculum.

 Program Objectives Heading link